cflidgren/personal-website/content/about-me.md

 - Motivic homotopy theory.
 - \\(\infty\\)-category theory and higher algebra.
 - \\(K\\)-theory of \\(\infty\\)-categories.
+- "Categorical" theories of geometry, like tt-geometry, and noncommutative algebraic geometry more broadly.
 - Applications of the above to
   - algebraic/arithmetic/analytic geometry,
   - number theory,
   - (stable) homotopy theory,
   - the Langlands program,
   - etc.
+- (Homotopy) type theory, for its applications in proof verification and in possibly making \\(\infty\\)-categories more approachable.

 Of course, I also appreciate ordinary category theory and algebraic geometry.
 The above primarily relates the directions I want to go.